loranger32/yocm/README.md

 It is _strongly advised_ to run the update manager once a month, because the CBE publishes monthly updates.

+Import can take up to an hour depending on your hardware.
+Update usually less than a minute.

 ##### 5.1.2.2 Do it manually